jsenv/core/docs/building/readme.md

 export default a
 ```

-Top level await, depites being useful, is not yet supported by browsers are reported in chrome platform status: https://www.chromestatus.com/feature/5767881411264512.
+Top level await, depites being useful, is not yet supported by browsers as reported in chrome platform status: https://www.chromestatus.com/feature/5767881411264512.
 By using SystemJS format it becomes possible to use it right now.

 # Concatenation

 By default js files are concatenated as much as possible.
-There is legimitimates reasons to disable this behaviour.
+There is legitimates reasons to disable this behaviour.
 Merging `n` files into chunks poses two issues:

-- On big project it becomes very hard to know what ends up where.
+- On a big project it becomes very hard to know what ends up where.
   Tools like [webpack bundle analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) exists to mitigate this but it's still hard to grasp what is going on.
 - When a file part of a chunk is modified the entire chunk must be recreated.
 A returning user have to redownload/parse/execute the entire chunk even if you modified only one line in one file.

-Disabling concatenation fixes the two issue it creates (of course) but also means browser will have to create an http request per file.
-Thanks to http2, one connection can be reused to server `n` file meaning concatenation becomes less effective.
+Disabling concatenation will fixe these two issues, but also means browser will have to create an http request per file.
+Thanks to http2, one connection can be reused to serve `n` files meaning concatenation becomes less crucial.

 > It's still faster for a web browser to donwload/parse/execute one big file than doing the same for 50 tiny files.